 Men who struggle with unrealistic physique ideals can develop eating problems, muscle dysmorphia, and unhappy lifestyles.
 As a result, boys and men experience insecurity, loss of self-esteem and confidence, social anxiety, and sadness.
 The mind can become focused, fixated, and distressed as a result of dissatisfaction.
 Anorexia and bulimia, which result in nutrition restriction, excessive exercise, and purging, may develop.
 Even excessive steroid and supplement use can lead to death.
 People frequently fall for the promises made by cosmetic procedures and goods.

 The desire for a bigger, more muscular upper body is the first thing that comes to mind when most guys think about body shaming.
 Building upper body strength or a bigger butt is perfectly acceptable for feeling good about one’s body.
 However, if the objective is to achieve an unrealistic body image, it can be problematic.

 Guys’ body shaming goes beyond just wanting more muscular bodies.
 Here is a list of typical physical flaws in men that they frequently feel ashamed of:

-- Wrinkles and the effects of ageing on the skin
+Wrinkles and the effects of aging on the skin